renielDev/toy-commission-fees/README.md

 ## Checking that the app runs as expected

-1. On the root directory of the project, run `npm run start`
+1. On the root directory of the project, run `npm run app`
 2. It should print the calculated commissions on the terminal.

 ## Running test cases